Lunarpad/NSObject-Traversal-ObjC/README.md

 Foundation and its support for Key-Value Coding is great for setting and getting values on NSDictionaries at a key path address like `key.subkey`.
 But KVC falls short when you need to reach into or through an NSArray which is embedded within a dictionary.

-For that reason we created a category on NSObject which adds support for setting and getting values at enhanced keypaths, so that if you have an MSMutableDictionary `dictionary` like this:
+For that reason we created a category on NSObject which adds support for setting and getting values at enhanced, "rich" keypaths, so that if you have an MSMutableDictionary `dictionary` like this:

 	NSMutableDictionary *dictionary = [NSMutableDictionary new];
 	{